Event Agenda

 Speakers

-B: Panel B: Maureen Mkambala (Moderator, Youth Activist), Arif Fazel (Youth Coordinator, Action Aid), Nuria Mshare (Gender and Development Expert, Hakielimu)
+B: Panel B: Moderator: Maureen Mkambala (Youth Activist), Speakers: Arif Fazel (Youth Coordinator, Action Aid), Nuria Mshare (Gender and Development Expert, Hakielimu)

-C: Panel C: Israel Ilunde (Moderator, Executive Director, Youth Partnership Council), Mary Shao Msuya (Executive Secretary, TCRA CCC), Daud Goodluck Daudi (Executive Secretary, LATRA CCC), Charles Kainkwa (Livelihoods Program Lead, FCS)
+C: Panel C: Moderator: Israel Ilunde (Executive Director, Youth Partnership Council), Panelists: Mary Shao Msuya (Executive Secretary, TCRA CCC), Daud Goodluck Daudi (Executive Secretary, LATRA CCC), Charles Kainkwa (Livelihoods Program Lead, Foundation for Civil Society)

 Venues:Main Hall, Tembo, Faru